top of page

 Woohoo!
 We'll run our final checks and get your site live on an agreed date!

-We'll send you a direct debit form which will put you on our monthly plan.
+We'll send you a direct debit form which will put you on our monthly plan and you'll be able to choose which plan you'd like (there are currently 3 to choose from).
 Welcome to the team!

 Why are there no timescales on here?